 How is the measurement of actions on a stage useful in theatre performances ?

 With digital audio and video playback becoming a norm in theatre production, many theaters have adopted the use of specialized software programs that allow audio and video cues to be programmed in a sequential manner for playback.
 Typically, these cues are triggered by an offstage operator, who is viewing the action on the stage from a front-of-house booth.
 During technical rehearsals, one of the main tasks of the production team is to find the most appropriate moment for the execution of each cue, as their timing plays an important role in the delivery of a story.
 Some cues are more sensitive to timing than others and can be challenging for the operator to trigger accurately every time, particularly if they are tied to a specific action or event on stage that the operator cannot easily see or anticipate.
 In those cases, the ability to trigger a cue directly from the stage can be advantageous.
-Sensors can be placed on stage to measure the actions used to trigger a cue, and this data can be transmitted via a sensor interface to an offstage computer for cue playback.
+Sensors, ie. on/off switches or continuous controllers, can be placed on stage to measure the actions used to trigger a cue, and this data can be transmitted via a sensor interface to an offstage computer for cue playback.
 See below for examples.

 Synchronization of repeated actions linked to audio or video playback: